Outreach Resources for Services to Incarcerated People and Ex-Offenders

 Selected links for library service to incarcerated people

 Questions?
-If you need more information on ALA’s resources for library service to incarcerated people and ex-offenders, please contact ALA’s Office for Literacy Services at 800.545.2433, ext.
+If you need more information on ALA’s resources for library service to incarcerated people and ex-offenders, please contact ALA’s Office for Diversity, Literacy, and Outreach Services at 800.545.2433, ext.
 4294, or firstname.lastname@example.org.